-We support viable campaigns for state single-payer reforms in Vermont, California, Washington, Oregon, New York, Maine and dozens of other states.
+We support viable campaigns for state single-payer reforms such as the initiatives run Vermont, California, Washington, Oregon, New York, Maine and dozens of other states.

 We promote a broad educational effort in our unions, communities and among all working people about the single-payer solution to our broken healthcare system.

 We stand in solidarity with workers everywhere who are fighting for healthcare justice.

 The passage of the Affordable Care Act has not solved our nation’s healthcare crisis.
 Since it relies on private, for-profit insurance, millions will remain without coverage, face financial stress including bankruptcy and pay more for less coverage.
 And, because it continues to depend on employment-based coverage to provide the lion’s share of health insurance while, perversely, undermining key aspects of that coverage, the ACA places new stresses and pressures on the ability of unions to negotiate adequate healthcare benefits for their members, retirees and families.